 Teething or Disease?

-Teething is accompanied by elevated temperature and light cough and/or rhinitis and irritability which reminiscent disease symptoms.
-Disease symptoms should not be underestimated and treated:
+Teething is accompanied by higher temperature and light cough, rhinitis and irritability which reminiscent disease symptoms.
+Disease symptoms should not be disregarded:

 Possible Disease Symptoms